molstar/mol-view-spec/docs/MVS-tree-documentation.md

   - **`label_from_source`**

+    This node instructs to add labels (textual visual representations) to parts of a structure.
+The labels are defined by an annotation resource included in the same file this structure was loaded from.
+Only applicable if the structure was loaded from an mmCIF or BinaryCIF file.

     Params:

       - **`schema: `**`"whole_structure" | "entity" | "chain" | "auth_chain" | "residue" | "auth_residue" | "residue_range" | "auth_residue_range" | "atom" | "auth_atom" | "all_atomic"`